isomerpages/ura-lkywcp/index.md

         image: /images/features/2024/banner2026.gif/
         alt: Call for nominations for 2026 Prize
     - infopic:
-        title: How Cape Town avoided “Day Zero”
+        title: How is your city’s soil life doing?
-        subtitle: Interview with Priya Reddy
+        subtitle: Interview with Joyce van den Berg
-        description: Behind Cape Town’s most severe water shortage in 2017 and 2018 lies an inspiring story of how a compelling “Day Zero” campaign rallied people together to save water.
-Priya Reddy, Director of Communications, City of Cape Town, who led the campaign, shares lessons and enduring changes from the crisis.
+        description: Joyce van den Berg, the Chief Landscape Architect of the City of Amsterdam believes soil life is a prerequisite for urban life.
+She wants you to look closer at the health of our soil beneath and how we coordinate our underground spaces for a more systemic approach to orchestrating change in cities.
         button: Read the interview
-        url: /priya-reddy/
+        url: /joyce-van-den-berg/
-        image: /images/features/2024/cape-town-image.jpg
+        image: /images/features/2024/aerial-view-amstelstad.jpg
-        alt: Priya Reddy
+        alt: Joyce van den Berg
     - infobar:
         title: Cape Town's V&A Waterfront success
         subtitle: Interview with CEO David Green